 (2) Neutral flux (alkalinity 1.0 ～ 1.5)

-The chemical composition of the deposited metal is similar to that of the welding wire, and the oxygen content of the weld metal is reduced.
+The composition of the deposited metal is similar to that of the welding wire, with a reduced oxygen content in the weld metal.

 (3) Alkaline flux (alkalinity B>1.5)

-The slag is mainly alkaline oxide and calcium fluoride.
-The weld metal has low oxygen content, high impact toughness and good tensile property.
+The primary components of slag are alkaline oxides and calcium fluoride.
+The weld metal is characterized by a low oxygen content, high impact toughness, and good tensile properties.

-In modern cutting-edge scientific and technological projects, such as aircraft plate fin radiator, rocket shell, engine nozzle, etc., they are all high, precise and sharp scientific and technological products, which can not tolerate any defects, and almost all products must be perfect in quality.
+In modern, cutting-edge scientific and technological projects, such as aircraft plate fin radiators, rocket shells, engine nozzles, and others, they all require high precision and sharpness and cannot tolerate any defects.
+Almost all products must be of impeccable quality.